 Always note that borrowing a greater amount may lead to liquidation, as Ethereum is known for its high volatility.

-While in the process of the loan stage, a critical CDP function is to modify the total supply of outstanding DAI.
-Furthermore, it creates DAI when a new asset is leveraged by a specific user and eliminates existing DAI once the loan is fully paid up by the user.
+While the loan stage, a critical CDP function is to modify the total supply of outstanding DAI; furthermore, it creates DAI when a new asset is leveraged by a specific user and eliminates existing DAI once the user fully pays the loan.
 This succession of regulated minting and burning enables the smart contract to hold a detailed record of the total supply of the stablecoin.

 The Bottom Line

 A CDP is a convenient and secure manner to get an instant loan using ETH as collateral.
-Always consider the risks, however, and never open a CDP unless you know what you’re doing.
+However, consider the risks, and never open a CDP unless you know what you’re doing.

 The greatest risks include liquidation due to falling prices of ETH and risks of higher than projected stability fee increases.
-The benefits of using CDP far outweigh the cons and undoubtedly is a step in the right direction for decentralized finance.
+The benefits of CDP far outweigh the cons and undoubtedly is a step in the right direction for decentralised finance.